PhenixCollaboration/web/_analysis/docker_root.md

 If a command such as this one is used repeatedly it might be a good idea to create aliases similar to one descibed in the previous section.

-##### Shell access
+##### Shell access to a running container
 In order to gain shell access to the container instead of jumping into ROOT one needs to simply add "bash" to the end of the command line i.e.
 ```bash
 docker run -it --ipc=host --rm  -v /tmp/.X11-unix:/tmp/.X11-unix -v myvolume:/user phenixcollaboration/tools:sl7_root5 bash
 ```
 This will start the bash shell which will function normally.
 This may be necessary to check presence of requisite files, macros and other settings.
-Staring ROOT is still possible of course by using the "root" command from that shell.
+Starting ROOT is still possible of course by using the "root" command from that shell.